Students hungry for connection at UMSL Fall Involvement Expo

 Lia Spears, a senior BSBA student, found her voice through the Associated Black Collegians.

 “It has helped me come out of my shell more,” she said.
 “I’m a very reserved person.
 I’ve been able to network more with other people, and actually found out that I like talking to people, and it’s not as bad as I thought it was at first.
-But it helped me get on my shell and find those networking opportunities within the campus.”
+But it helped me get out of my shell and find those networking opportunities within the campus.”

 Spears decided to go for the leadership role because she saw some changes within the organization that she wanted to make.

 She encourages other students to join ABC to develop similar qualities within themselves.

 “We have those tough conversations with minority students and their allies that need to be had but we make sure that they’re in a comfortable setting,” she said.

 Furthering academic and career opportunities was a common answer for why students should join certain organizations.